 When a DUI causes a death in California, the case becomes far more serious.
 The consequences are also steep.
-You could be tried on any of three possible charges:
+The prosecution could proceed with any of three possible charges:

 Vehicular Manslaughter DUI in California